alastairflynn/daepy/docs/index.rst

 DAEpy is a Python library for solving boundary value problems of differential algebraic equations with advanced and retarded (forward and backward) delays.
 It also contains routines for parameter continuation.
 The :download:`numerical method <summary.pdf>` is based on collocation.
 The `source code <https://github.com/alastairflynn/daepy>`_ is available on Github.

+This library was developed at `LCVMM <https://lcvmwww.epfl.ch/>`_.
+If you find it useful, please cite it [:download:`BibTeX <DAEpy.bib>`]:

+  Alastair Flynn.
+DAEpy: a Python library for solving boundary value problems of differential algebraic equations with advanced and retarded (forward and backward) delays. version 0.0.0.
+LCVMM, EPFL.
+2019. url: https://lcvmwww.epfl.ch/software/daepy/.

 Installation
 ============